2023 NEDC Overview

 High school and middle school teams selected to participate in the National Competition will compete in the four components below:

-1. Design Brief – The objective of the Design Brief is to provide a brief, non-technical overview of the entire project.
-Students must use the provided Design Brief Template.
+1. Design Proposal – The objective of the Design Proposal is to provide a brief, non-technical overview of the inspiration for the proposed solution.
+Students must use the provided Design Proposal Template (see Appendix).

-3. Poster and Symposium – The objective of the Poster is to provide an overview of the project, highlight key points of the design process, discuss relevant testing and data collection, present the resulting prototype, and share recommendations for further development.
+2. Academic Poster – The objective of the Poster is to provide an overview of the project, highlight key points of the design process, discuss relevant testing and data collection, present the resulting prototype, and share recommendations for further development.
 Students will prepare a printed academic poster, which will be used during a public poster symposium to provide an overview of the project and the prototype.

 MESA USA strongly encourages teams to participate in all components at state-level competitions.
 However, states may opt not to do all components or alter some requirements for their local and state events as needed.
 Individual states will determine the dates and location of their respective events.
 Teams participating in the National Competition must compete in all four components described above.